Codistances of 3-spherical buildings: Parallel panels in buildings

 Let $P$ and $Q$ be opposite in $R$ and let $R'$ be a rank 2 residue in $R$ containing $Q$.
 Then there is exactly one compatible path $P=P_0,P_1,\ldots P_k=Q$ such that $R'=R(P_{k-1},P_{k})$.
 Indeed $P_{k-1}=\proj_R'P$ is determined and there is only one compatible path between $P$ and $P_{k-1}$ since they are not opposite.
-Since there are two rank 2 residues containing $Q$ in $R$, there are exactly two compatible path in $R$ from $P$ to $Q$.
+Since there are two rank 2 residues containing $Q$ in $R$, there are exactly two compatible paths in $R$ from $P$ to $Q$.

-A spherical residue of rank 3 is of type $A_3$, $C_3$, $H_3$, $A_1\oplus A_1\oplus A_1$ or $A_1\oplus I_n$.
-Knowing the distance between two opposite panels in $R$ and in all rank 2 residues of $R$, it is easy to determine the length of compatible paths between opposite panels.
-A case by case analysis easily yields that the two compatible paths between two opposite panels have the same length. \end{Bw}
+A rank 3 spherical residue of a thick building is of type $A_3$, $C_3$, $A_1\oplus A_1\oplus A_1$ or $A_1\oplus I_n$.
+Knowing the distance between two opposite panels in $R$ and in all rank 2 residues of $R$, it is easy to determine the length of compatible paths between opposite panels and see that the two compatible paths have the same length.
+That length is given in the table below.

-\begin{Le} Let $P$, $Q$ be two parallel panels of ${\cal B}$.
-Then all compatible paths from $P$ to $Q$ have the same length. \end{Le} \begin{Bw} We will prove this by induction on $l(\delta(P,Q))$.